 How to deal with waste, including hazardous waste, and prevent pollution.

-You have a legal duty of care to make sure your waste doesn’t cause problems for the environment, such as pollution of surface water and/or groundwater.
+You have a legal duty of care to make sure your waste does not harm the environment, such as pollution of surface water or groundwater.

 Types of waste

 As a land manager you’ll produce certain types of waste.
 These may include:

 - green waste such as grass cuttings or hedge trimmings

 - pesticide washings